Skip to Main Content

 • Stay home when you are sick.

-• Do not kiss infants and young children who are at high risk for severe infection from RSV and other viruses.
+• Do not kiss infants and young children who are at high risk for severe infection from RSV and other viruses if you have symptoms of a respiratory illness.

 • Cough and sneeze into your elbow.